This statement sets out how we are engaging with policyholders and insurance intermediaries on business interruption (BI) insurance.

 The intended action will not prevent individuals from pursuing issues through negotiated settlement, arbitration, court proceedings as a private party, or taking eligible complaints to the Financial Ombudsman Service.

 The result of the test case will be legally binding on the insurers that are parties to the test case in respect of the representative sample considered.
-It will also provide persuasive guidance for the interpretation of similar policy wordings and claims, that can be taken into account in other court cases, by the Financial Ombudsman Service and by the FCA in looking at whether insurers are handling claims fairly.
+It will also provide persuasive guidance for the interpretation of similar policy wordings and claims, that can be taken into account in other court cases including in Scotland and Northern Ireland, by the Financial Ombudsman Service and by the FCA in looking at whether insurers are handling claims fairly.

 We wish to ensure that policyholders and insurance intermediaries are properly engaged throughout this process.